Equity release

 Will you pay any of the interest?

-While you don’t have to, you can choose to pay some of the interest as you go, to save on the overall cost when you move into care, or to preserve the value of your estate for your beneficiaries when you die.
+While you don’t have to, you can choose to pay some of the interest as you go.
+This could help you save on the overall cost of borrowing.

 The loan rate

 Make sure you compare rates when looking for the right lifetime mortgage.
-Depending on how long you continue to live in your home for, this can make a big difference, as the interest can build up significantly over a long period of time.
+Depending on how long you continue to live in your home for, this can make a big difference.
+Equity release interest rates can vary, and interest can build up significantly over a long period of time.

 Look for a no-negative-equity guarantee